Scholastic Honors Policy

 GPA

-An acronym for grade point average, it represents an average of the numerical weight assigned to letter grades earned in credit-bearing classes graded on a letter basis (i.e. A, B, C, D and/or F).
+An acronym for grade point average, GPA represents an average of the numerical weight assigned to letter grades earned in credit-bearing classes graded on a letter basis (i.e. A, B, C, D and/or F).
 For more information, please see the Student Grade Point Average Policy.

 In Residence